 While the first two are impressive by themselves, it’s the third group that we want to focus on as entrepreneurs.

 Under normal circumstances, an EB-2 applicant would first need to get a job offer from a U.S. employer and have that employer go through an extensive recruitment process to find out if there are any qualified American workers for the position.
-The employer would then have to file a petition on the behalf of the person getting the green card.
+The employer would then have to file a petition on behalf of the person getting the green card.

 However, the National Interest Waiver (or NIW) lets you file a petition for yourself, bypassing the job offer and recruitment requirement.
 This is perfect for small business owners, who otherwise would not be able to apply without an employer.